 Flood ControlFunding for countywide flood control programs.

-Health ServicesThis funds the provision for countywide health services.
+Health DepartmentThis funds the provision for countywide health services.

-Library ServicesFunds all SLCo library operations outside of Murray and Salt Lake City library services.
+Library - County ServicesFunds all County library operations outside of Murray and Salt Lake City library services.

-Tax AdministrationThis funds the recording and assessing properties, collection and distribution of property tax, tax relief, property tax appeals, legal representation, and other functions related to taxation.
+County Assessing & CollectingThis funds the recording and assessing of properties, collection and distribution of property tax, tax relief, property tax appeals, legal representation, and other functions related to taxation.

-City services include: Emergency Services, Weed & Debris, Parks & Recreation, Administrative Services, etc. The Treasurer collects for and distributes to the following cities:
+City services include: Emergency Services, Parks & Recreation, Administrative Services, etc. The Treasurer collects for and distributes to the following cities:

 The Salt Lake County Treasurer collects and distributes these funds for the following 39 entities.